 About Corfe Castle

-The current incarnation of Corfe Castle was built by William the Conqueror in around 1066, although even before this, the site was of great historical importance.
-Legend tells that when a Saxon hall stood on the site, the young Edward the Martyr was murdered here in a plot to position his half-brother Ethelred ‘the Unready’ as monarch.
+The current incarnation of Corfe Castle was built by William the Conqueror in around 1066, although even before this the site was of great historical importance.
+Legend tells that when a Saxon hall stood on the site, the young Edward the Martyr was murdered there in 978 during a plot to position his half-brother Ethelred ‘the Unready’ as monarch.
 Edward was later canonised, with his feast day falling on the anniversary of his death – 18 March.

 Following its construction as a medieval fortress, Corfe Castle would be expanded and altered over the coming centuries, especially in the 12th century by Edward I who built the imposing keep, and in the 13th century under King John.
-Not only did this monarch further fortify the castle, he also used it as a prison and even a home.
-Sold by Elizabeth I in 1572, Corfe Castle became the grand private home, first to Sir Christopher Hatton and which was bought by Sir John Bankes in 1635.
+Not only did John further fortify the castle, he also used it as a prison and royal residence.
+Sold by Elizabeth I in 1572, Corfe Castle became a grand private home, first to Sir Christopher Hatton and later by Sir John Bankes in 1635.

 The demise of Corfe Castle and the cause of its current ruined state came with the English Civil War.
-Having survived one siege in 1643, it would fall to another only three years later, then being demolished by the Parliamentarians.
+Having survived one siege in 1643, it would fall to another only 3 years later, before being slighted – or intentionally damaged – by the Parliamentarians.
 Its ruins were eventually handed back to the Bankes family, who retained it for 350 years before in 1982 gifting it to the National Trust.